 Have you ever made an attempt to make a map yourself?
 After all, they say the hills of Limburg are where the mountains begin.

-As far as South Limburg’s concerned, my collection of 1:25,000 maps of the region is indispensible.
+As far as Limburg and the Euregion are concerned, my collection of 1:25,000 maps is indispensible.

 How often do use a map nowadays?
 Let’s be honest, a digital navigation system makes things a lot easier nowadays.

 Just like a strong cup of English tea first thing in the morning, maps are part of my life.
 I have them lying all around the house, often in the loo, for reference – you never know where you might be going.
 During ‘lockdown’, I spent a lot of the time roaming the highways and byways of South Limburg.
 After 37 years of living in Limburg I’ve got to know them like the back of my hands, but still, the country has lots of surprises in store.
 In such cases, a detailed map is extremely useful in discovering these hidden nooks and crannies.

 GPS and maps are as different as chalk and cheese.
 A digital navigation system is a useful toy in getting from A to B, but as soon as you want to wander off route, they have no practical use whatsoever.
 That’s where a map comes into its own.
 Digital maps can be a useful tool on a tablet or phone too, but what could be better than spreading a map across the kitchen table and poring over the fine detail?

 In 2019 you curated the first Mapping the Mountains exhibition in Heerlen.
 How did that come about?